 How’d You Get Back?!

 In the beautiful new car chaufeurred by my dear cousin Jack!
-We took a quick 5 hour ride down to Roan Mountain where Pineapple waited with a bummed heel.
-Ah the woes of pulling muscles.
-Don’t worry, he’s a boss, he’ll be fine.
-We hiked two days from Hughes Gap back to 19E.
+We took a quick 5 hour ride down to Roan Mountain.

-Here’s us and Jack!
-As you can see, we’re havin’ a grrrrreat time
+Here’s Jack!
+As you can see, he’s havin’ a grrrrreat time

 The Art Of Staying Positive